 In Pennsylvania, individuals who have been charged with a non-violent criminal offense for the 1st time may be eligible for the Accelerated Rehabilitative Disposition (ARD) program.
-Individuals who successfully complete the ARD program in 2019 can avoid jail time and the other penalties associated with a criminal conviction.
+Individuals who successfully complete the ARD program in 2021 will avoid jail time and the other penalties associated with a criminal conviction.

 The ARD program is intended to divert first-time non-violent offenders from the criminal justice system and provide participants in the program the chance to avoid having a criminal record.
 If the district attorney approves your acceptance into the ARD program, your criminal charges will be suspended or put on hold during a period of probation.
 Pennsylvania ARD program costs will vary depending on the county you are charged in as well as the type of offense involved.
 Individuals subject to a drivers license suspension under ARD for DUI are eligible to apply for an ignition interlock limited license.
 During the ARD probationary period, you must follow strict court-ordered conditions, including some or all of the following:

 - Drug and alcohol screening (DUI)